thisisnotruben/Starship-Invasion/README.md

 # Starship Invasion

 # TODO
+- level 4:
-- level 4: add random/triggered explosions
+	- add random/triggered explosions
-- dialogue in game
+- cinematics:
-- when you start game, it shows a tutorial
+	- when you start game, it shows a tutorial / cinematic
+	- when game ends, it shows cinematic
+	- level 3 add cinematic of setting bomb

 ## Maybe
 - space warrior: special of throwing grenade?